Inside Foot Locker’s bananas plan to survive in post-mall America

 The incubator has a couple of new programs in the works.
 Take, for instance, its new mentorship program.
 It will enlist an established player in the streetwear space (called a “Kingmaker,” in the brand’s parlance) to mentor aspiring new designers in the industry (called “Young Guns”).
 First up, is Treis Hill, who runs the New York design studio Alife; applicants to the mentorship program will have the chance to work closely with Hill for several months if they’re selected.
 This partnership may lead to new sneakers that Foot Locker will be able to sell in stores, but it also may not.
 Greenhouse’s goal with the program is to keep the next generation of sneaker designers ensconced within the Foot Locker network.
 “The industry is so crowded right now,” says Peralta.
 “It’s hard for new voices to break through.
 We want to help cultivate the next generation of talent.”

 Greenhouse will help brands find artists and influencers to collaborate with.
-Among its many upcoming collabs, it has brought together Umbro with preppy clothing brand Rowing Blazers, and New Balance with the French restaurant Paperboy.
+Among its many upcoming collabs, it has brought together New Balance with the French restaurant Paperboy.
 The incubator will also offer companies opportunities to launch products and advertising campaigns through Foot Locker in unexpected ways, and generally help brands predict trends.
 “Youth culture is in constant flux,” Peralta says.
 “It can be hard to keep up and keep responding.
 Our job is to stay focused on what is going on, and feed all of that information back to Foot Locker and our brand partners.”

 Greenhouse already has collaborations with major brands in the works.
 Adidas is currently working on Speedfactory, a program in the United States and Germany that will localize manufacturing and use 3D printing to create new shoes in a matter of days or weeks.
 Greenhouse is helping Adidas create a line of sneakers using Speedfactory that will be tied to various cultural events throughout the year.
 For Hispanic Heritage Month this September, Greenhouse has brought together icons from the Latin American community to create Adidas sneakers that will be manufactured with Speedfactory.
 In December, Greenhouse will highlight the work of Dao-Yi Chow, the designer behind hip streetwear brand Public School.
 Another still-under-wraps project has brought several brands together to create a project focused around sustainable product design.